petitstrawberry/minibook-support/README.md

 # minibook-support
-Software for CHUWI MiniBook (8-inch) / MiniBook X (10-inch) running Linux
+Software for CHUWI MiniBook (8-inch) / MiniBook X (10-inch) / FreeBook N100 (14-inch) running Linux

-- Enable the tablet mode of the MiniBook / MiniBook X automatically when the MiniBook is folded.
+- Enable the tablet mode of the MiniBook / MiniBook X / FreeBook N100 automatically when the MiniBook is folded.
 - Calibrate the trackpointer of the MiniBook (8-inch).

 ## Requirements

-- CHUWI MiniBook / MiniBook X
+- CHUWI MiniBook / MiniBook X / FreeBook N100
 - Linux 6.9 or later
   - Needed for MiniBook X